-BoltEntity is similar to a Unity/uLink NetworkView or Photon PhotonView.
+BoltEntity is similar to a Unity/uLink NetworkView or PUN's PhotonView.
 It is the representation of a network-aware object, and is the base for having Bolt control and replicate an actual GameObject in Unity.

 A BoltEntity is not a Server or Client, but can be: